bubbinator91/vaporware/README.md

 ## Installation

-1. `npm install vaporware-ir` on your LIRC server.
+1. `npm install -g vaporware-ir` on your LIRC server.

 2. Execute `vaporware.sql` within your MySQL or MariaDB instance to create the Vaporware database.